 If there is a property in the Estate, Probate will usually be needed before it can be sold.
 It won’t stop you from putting the property onto the market, but the Grant of Probate will be needed to complete the sale.

 As part of the Estate administration process you’ll need to get the property valued anyway as it forms part of the Estate.
 The Estate value is needed to calculate whether there is Inheritance Tax to pay, and for when you’re completing the Probate application.

 Once you’ve received an offer on the property, you can exchange contracts if you’re an Executor in the Will, but the property sale cannot complete until the Grant of Probate has been provided to your Solicitor.

-These days, many couples own their property as Tenants in Common rather than Joint Tenants, which can restrict the ability of the spouse to sell the property.
-Tenants in Common own their house in separate percentage shares, and what this means is if one owner of the property died, their share wouldn’t automatically pass to the survivor.
+These days, many couples own their property as tenants in common rather than joint tenants.
+Tenants in common own their house in separate percentage shares, and what this means is if one owner dies, their share won’t automatically pass to the survivor.
 People often do this to try and ensure their children receive the benefit from their share of the property.
-As a Tenant in Common, you may leave your share of the house in your Will to someone other than the surviving owner.
+Tenants in common can leave their share of the house in their Will to someone other than the surviving owner.

-If you are a surviving Tenant in Common and you want to sell the property, getting advice from a professional will help you to make sure you are doing the right thing.
+If you are a surviving tenant in common and you want to sell the property, seek advice from a professional Probate Specialist who can help ensure you are doing the right thing.